Activation function dependence of the storage capacity of treelike neural networks

 where $\mathbf{x}_{j}$ denotes the vector of inputs to the $j^{th}$ hidden unit.
 In this model, the readout weight vector and threshold are fixed, and only the hidden unit weights are learned.
-The perceptron can thus be viewed as the special case of a treelike committee machine with identity activation functions and equal readout weights \cite{gardner1988space,gardner1988optimal}.
+The perceptron can thus be viewed as the special case of a TCM with identity activation functions and equal readout weights \cite{gardner1988space,gardner1988optimal}.